thedahiyaboy/Scrum/README.md

 **Scrum Master Service to the Organization**

-The Scrum Master serves the organization in several ways, including:
 - Leading and coaching the organization in its Scrum adoption;
 - Planning Scrum implementations within the organization;
 - Helping employees and stakeholders understand and enact Scrum and empirical product